Think Twice (Celine Dion song)

-"Think Twice" is a song recorded by Canadian singer Celine Dion, released as the third single from her third English-language album, The Colour of My Love (1993) in North America in July 1994, in the United Kingdom, Australia and Japan in October 1994, and in other European countries in 1995.
+"Think Twice" is a song by Canadian singer Celine Dion, released by Columbia and Epic Records as the third single from her third English-language album, The Colour of My Love (1993), in August 1994.
 It was written by Andy Hill and Peter Sinfield, and produced by Christopher Neil and Aldo Nova.
 In this rock-influenced song with a guitar solo, the protagonist is telling her lover to "think twice" before leaving her.
 The song became one of Dion's most successful hits in Europe and Australia, topping multiple charts, including those of Flemish Belgium, Ireland, the Netherlands, Norway, Sweden, and the United Kingdom.
 Remaining at the top of the UK Singles Chart for seven weeks, it eventually became the fourth single by a female artist to sell in excess of one million copies in the UK.
+The accompanying music video was directed by Randee St. Nicholas, featuring Dion arguing with her lover.

 Background

-Writer Andy Hill was known for his association with Bucks Fizz and Peter Sinfield was a former member of the rock group King Crimson.
+Writer Andy Hill was known for his association with Bucks Fizz, while Peter Sinfield was a former member of the rock group King Crimson.
 Two versions of the music video exist: the first was released in August 1994; later because of the huge success in the UK, Dion made a special music video in December 1994.
 It aired in the UK Top of the Pops television programme.
 The UK music video was directed by Randee St. Nicholas.
-The model of the first version of the Think Twice's video is Steve Santagati.
+The model in the first video is Steve Santagati.

-The B-sides of this single were taken mainly from Dion chante Plamondon album, which was released at that time worldwide.
+The B-sides of this single were taken mainly from the album Dion chante Plamondon, which was released at that time worldwide.
 It was also the first time that Dion's English single included French songs as B-sides all over the world.
-Think Twice was included later on the European and Australian editions of All the Way...
-A Decade of Song greatest hits (1999) and European edition of My Love: Essential Collection (2008).
+"Think Twice" was included later on the European and Australian editions of the greatest hits album All the Way...
+A Decade of Song (1999), and European edition of My Love: Essential Collection (2008).
 It remains a staple of Dion's live set in countries where the song was a runaway hit.
 Dion performed "Think Twice" at the 1995 World Music Awards.
 "Think Twice" received an Ivor Novello Award for the Best Song Musically and Lyrically in 1995.